-In November 2017, Pareto Global invested in Playtech.
+In 2017, Pareto Global invested in Playtech.
 The company sells software to Internet-bases gaming portals.
 Playtech is a total supplier, meaning it provides a wide range of games in different game categories, as well as an integrated technology platform that includes customer accounts, risk management and IT operations.
 The finance website markets.com is also included in the product portfolio.
+In 2018, they acquired the Italian company Snaitech as a spearhead to penetrate the Italian market with new technology.

-The company was established in Estonia and now has offices in 17 countries.
-The stock is listed on the London Stock Exchange.
+The company was established in Estonia, but is now headquartered and listed in London.